owenchokor/medgenius/README.md

-# **MEDGENIUS** : Feed Gigabytes OF Clinical Guidelines For Accurate Medical Practice
+# **MEDGENIUS** : Feed Gigabytes of Clinical Guidelines for Accurate Medical Practice

 ### - by SNUH Hackathon team 2